Host a Workshop Tailored to Your Needs

 Are you struggling to find ways to provide opportunities for your loved one to successfully communicate throughout his or her day?

 Do you find that it is hard to make communication through AAC fun or motivating for you or your AAC user?

 Therapists, educators, & support professionals,

-Teaching Language Through AAC (for Professionals or Caregivers)
+Teaching Language Through AAC (for Professionals & Caregivers)